 Other income is generated by the Town Council in way of venue hire, allotment rents and cemetery operations for example.

-Information regarding Council Tax and the fund distribution to Central Bedfordshire Council, the Police Authority and the Fire and Rescue Authority can be found on your individual council tax bill or by visiting: http://www.centralbedfordshire.gov.uk/council-tax/bands/bill.aspx
+Information regarding Council Tax and the fund distribution to Central Bedfordshire Council, the Police Authority and the Fire and Rescue Authority can be found on your individual Council Tax bill or by visiting the Council Tax area of Central Bedfordshire Council’s website.

-Public bodies were requested to publish on their websites from 1 January 2011, details of every payment made by them over £500.
-You can view the reports here.
+From 1 January 2011, public bodies were requested to publish on their websites details of every payment made by them over £500.